tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 An off-path attacker that can observe packets might forward copies of genuine packets to endpoints over a different path.
-If the copied packet arrives before the genuine packet, this will appear as a path change, like in a genuine NAT rebinding occurence.
+If the copied packet arrives before the genuine packet, this will appear as a path change, like in a genuine NAT rebinding occurrence.
 Any genuine packet will be discarded as a duplicate.
 If the attacker is able to continue forwarding packets, it might be able to cause migration to a path via the attacker.
 This places the attacker on-path, giving it